 With ever growing demands for improved quality and service, and the number of companies employing one or two employees increasing, ISO 9001 is an ideal way of meeting customer demands and expectations.
 The standard is flexible enough to be adopted in businesses for small one man band companies to multi nationals.

 The key benefits of implementing the ISO 9001 Quality Management System in smaller companies is that it instills disciplines and controls.
 The system helps businesses identify weaknesses and forces continual improvement.
 The system however does not have to be over bureaucratic.
 There are hundreds of small companies who are ISO9001 registered but do not have mountains of files or documents to complete.
-Yes there are certain requirements that have to be completed, such as a Quality Policy (download a free example via the PDF link), but other documents are no more than would normally be expected in any professionally operated company.
+Yes there are certain requirements that have to be completed, such as a Quality Policy (download a free example PDF via this link), but other documents are no more than would normally be expected in any professionally operated company.

 - Increased customer value